playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/hit-testing.md

         // subscribe to hit test results
         hitTestSource.on('result', function (position, rotation) {
             // position and rotation of hit test result
-            // based on Ray facing forward from the Viewer reference space });
+            // based on a ray facing forward from the viewer reference space });
     }
 });